TrueWinter/serverMon/README.md

 	name: 'UK Loadbalancer 01',
 	ip: '198.51.100.21',
 	cron: '*/2 * * * *',
+	alertAbovePercent: 50,
+	notifyOnAboveAveragePercent: true,
 	notify: ['discord', 'pushover']
 }
 ```

+More examples are available in `config.js.example`.

 Configuring the notifications object in the config file will allow you to receive uptime/downtime notifications.
 Pushover, Discord webhooks and Telegram are supported.
+It can also be configured to alert you if the average is a certain percentage above the 24 hour average.
 Notifications through custom logic is also now supported, see `custom-logic-examples/notifications.js` for more information.

 It is recommended to use a proxy such as Nginx to proxy port 80 and 443 to ServerMon's port (18514).

 # Advanced Configuration (Optional)

+## Auth

 Some people may want to restrict access to ServerMon.
 To allow (almost) full control over this, authentication is handled through custom logic.